PolkadotOpenSourceGrants/apply/applications/DotLink.md

 ### Team's Experience
 - **Abhiraj Mengade**: PBA Singapore Graduate (Distinction), Winner of OneBlock Bangkok Hackathon, EthIndia Hackathon '22 and '24, and AngelHack Polkadot Hackathon Europe.
-- **Haoyang Li**: Winner of the 3rd Varathon, with expertise in Rust development and system security.
+- **Haoyang Li**: PBA Singapore Graduate, Winner of the 3rd Varathon, with expertise in Rust development and system security.

 ---

 ## Development Status

 ### Current Progress
-- **PoC**: Currently performing research on implementating SDK in Micropython and C/C++
+- **PoC**: Currently performing research on implementation SDK in Micropython and C/C++
 - **Research**: We have conducted extensive research on lightweight cryptography and IoT device constraints.
 - **Documentation**: Initial documentation and API specifications are available on GitHub.